rust-lang/unsafe-code-guidelines/reference/src/glossary.md

 ### Layout
 [layout]: #layout

-The *layout* of a type defines its size and alignment as well as the offsets of its subobjects (e.g. fields of structs/unions/enum/... or elements of arrays).
+The *layout* of a type defines its size and alignment as well as the offsets of its subobjects (e.g. fields of structs/unions/enums/... or elements of arrays, and the discriminant of enums).

-Moreover, the layout of a type records its *function call ABI* (or just *ABI* for short): how the type is passed *by value* across a function boundary.
+Note that layout does not capture everything that there is to say about how a type is represented on the machine; it notably does not include [ABI][abi] or [Niches][niche].

 Note: Originally, *layout* and *representation* were treated as synonyms, and Rust language features like the `#[repr]` attribute reflect this.
-In this document, *layout* and *representation* are not synonyms.
+In this document, *layout* and [*representation*][representation relation] are not synonyms.

 ### Niche
+[niche]: #niche

 The *niche* of a type determines invalid bit-patterns that will be used by layout optimizations.